 Vision Zero is a data-driven approach to reducing transportation related injuries and saving lives.
 This approach will educate the community on local traffic safety issues and enable the City of Eugene to prioritize resources based on evidence of the greatest need and impact.
 Vision Zero holds the goal of working towards the only acceptable number of traffic deaths and serious injuries = Zero.

 Use this online tool to identify and report transportation hazards and dangerous traffic behaviors that could lead to fatalities or life changing injuries on our streets.
-This app complements the Vision Zero Action Plan adopted by our community to reduce fatalities or life changing injuries on our streets.
 The information you report will be used by the City’s Transportation and Public Works staff to assist in identifying patterns, problems and prioritizing work.

 Sign-up for the Vision Zero e-newsletter here or read a past edition to learn more: